How Stockouts Damage Customer Relationships and Trust

 • Each disruption diminishes long-term confidence in your partnership.

-Reliability is cumulative, while trust takes months of flawless execution to earn, it can be shattered in an instant by a single missed order.
+Reliability is cumulative: while trust takes months of flawless execution to earn, it can be shattered in an instant by a single missed order.
+This is why proactive systems like kanban pull-based replenishment are so critical — they create systematic reliability rather than relying on manual vigilance.

 Operational problems quickly turn into emotional disappointments.
-When your customer feels let down, the impact lingers far longer than the initial disruption.
+When your customer feels let down, the impact on customer loyalty lingers far longer than the initial disruption.

-• 65% of customers with negative experiences consider switching to a competitor.
+• 65% of customers with negative service experiences consider switching to a competitor.

 • Customers face embarrassment when explaining your failures to their own stakeholders.